Bound states in the continuum induced via local symmetries in complex structures: Transport in Complex Networks and BIC formation

 The scattering field $\Phi$ on the compact part of the graph can be evaluated by solving Eq.~(\ref{GMM}) for $\Phi$.
 The same expression, together with the continuity condition at the vertices, where the TLs are attached, can be used for deriving the scattering matrix \cite{kottos2000chaotic}

-For wavenumbers which are integer multiples of $\pi/l_{nl}$ the terms $M_{nm}$ diverge; this can be rectified by appropriate manipulation of the divergent terms, see \cite{KS99}.
+For wave numbers which are integer multiples of $\pi/l_{nl}$ the terms $M_{nm}$ diverge; this can be rectified by appropriate manipulation of the divergent terms; see \cite{KS99}.

-The poles of the scattering matrix in the complex $k$-plane are related to resonances i.e.\ purely outgoing solutions of the wave equation and they are found from the condition $\det(M(k_p) + iW^TW) = 0$.
-Of interest are also the zeroes of the scattering matrix defined via the secular equation $\det S(k_z)=0$.
+The poles of the scattering matrix in the complex $k$-plane are related to resonances (i.e.\ purely outgoing solutions of the wave equation) and they are found from the condition $\det(M(k_p) + iW^TW) = 0$.
+Of interest are also the zeros of the scattering matrix defined via the secular equation $\det S(k_z)=0$.
 For lossless structures, causality implies $k_z=k_p^*$.
-The zeroes $S(k)=0$ correspond to a special type of wavefronts with time-modulated amplitude, known as coherent virtual absorption, which are temporarily trapped inside the structure without any leakage \cite{Baranov+2017,Longhi+2018}.
-When Ohmic losses are also included, one can find parameters of the structure for which the complex zeroes cross the real axis.
-In this case, there are stationary, perfectly impedance-matched input wavefronts which are completely absorbed by the (weakly) lossy elements in the structure which acts as an interferometric trap, known as coherent perfect absorber \cite{Chong+2010}.
-The exceptional case where the poles are equal to the zeroes of the $S$-matrix corresponds to BIC states which contain neither an incoming nor an outgoing radiation component and exist at a real frequency of passive structures.
+The zeros $S(k)=0$ correspond to a special type of wave fronts with time-modulated amplitude, known as coherent virtual absorption, which are temporarily trapped inside the structure without any leakage \cite{Baranov+2017,Longhi+2018}.
+When Ohmic losses are also included, one can find parameters of the structure for which the complex zeros cross the real axis.
+In this case, there are stationary, perfectly impedance-matched input wave fronts that are completely absorbed by the (weakly) lossy elements in the structure which acts as an interferometric trap, known as coherent perfect absorber \cite{Chong+2010}.
+The exceptional case where the poles are equal to the zeros of the $S$-matrix corresponds to BIC states which contain neither an incoming nor an outgoing radiation component and exist at a real frequency of passive structures.
 Thus a BIC is invariant under time reversal and it does not affect the on-shell scattering matrix $S(k)$ since it is decoupled from the far-field radiation.
 In the topological-defect picture in the complex $k$-plane a BIC implies that a charge $+1$ ($S$-matrix zero) annihilates with a charge $-1$ (resonance) on the real axis.
-We have confirmed experimentally this topological feature (see below).
+We have confirmed this topological feature experimentally (see below).